Daniikk1012/aoc-2023/README.md

 ## Bad solutions

 * Day 10, Part 2: WAY too slow and WAY too long and complicated
-* Day 12, Part 2: Had to use a non-tacit solutions + added memoization only after I found a hint on the Internet
+* Day 12, Part 2: Had to use a non-tacit solution + added memoization only after I found a hint on the Internet